-Possibly nothing in my life has brought more frenzied panic than the moment I realized my dog had been sprayed by a skunk.
-Because it was just five in the morning and my nose had not yet awoken, I leaned against the open door and invited the smelly mutt inside.
+Few things in my life has brought more frenzied panic than the moment I realized my dog had been sprayed by a skunk.
+It was just five in the morning and my nose was not yet awake, I leaned against the open door and invited the smelly mutt inside.
 Then, gasping in horror, I spent what felt like three hours trying to chase down the equally panicked animal and herd him back out the door.
 Thus began an adventure I’ll not soon forget, from finding a place to wash the beast to deciding what would best remove the hideous skunk odor.
-It did make a great story for my students, however, when I finally limped into the classroom trying hard to forget the stench that still hovered at home.
+It did make a great story for my students, however, when I finally limped into the classroom trying hard to forget the stench that still hovered.

 At times like these, it’s important to think fast and be prepared.
 Otherwise…well, your house will never smell the same and you may just have to sell your dog.
 Or probably just give him away.
 Maybe even leave him by the side of the road, actually.
 If you’re rather fond of your dog and would like to keep him, then read on.

 Best Way to Get Rid of Skunk Odor on Your Dog

 Keep your dog out of the house after he’s been sprayed by a skunk.
 It doesn’t take long for the strong skunk odor to permeate everything you own, although there are ways to get rid of the smell.
 My dog was only inside the house for about a minute, but the stench hung around for a week and a half and pretty soon even my food tasted like skunk odor.
 If it’s not possible to keep your dog outside, make sure you use a room with windows and close the door to prevent the pollution getting into the rest of the place.